elidoran/eventa/README.md

 // a different emitter is a reason to emit your own event with different
 // args.
 Such as a socket 'end' event leading to emitting an event
-// to tell something else what to do now with info about that client. eventa.watch(anotherEmitter, 'for some event', null, 'diff event')
+// to tell something else what to do now with info about that client.
+// Note the order: other emitter, event name, creator, alt name.
+// It's different than forward(), opposite, because they are opposites.
+// "watch" listens to another emitter for some event to use. eventa.watch(anotherEmitter, 'for some event', null, 'diff event')
 // this will cause the eventa to emit the event with those args. eventa.watch(anotherEmitter, 'for some event', function(arg1, arg2) {